 House prices hit an all-time high in August 2020, on the back of the government’s Stamp Duty holiday scheme.
 Many mortgage lenders are also asking for deposits of at least 20% in the wake of the Covid-19 pandemic.
 Here’s how parents, families and friends can help would-be first time buyers out with deposits, guarantor mortgages, and family offset mortgages.

 With the average UK home now costing close to £250,000, and many lenders pulling their 90% mortgage deals, a typical first time buyer will need a deposit of around £50,000 to get a foot on the housing ladder.

 Raising this kind of money can be challenging – if not impossible – for many young first time buyers, so a little helping hand from family can be invaluable.
 That's where guarantor mortgages come in.

-However, if credit status or affordability criteria are still a problem simply having a deposit won’t be enough to get a mortgage.
+However, if the would-be first time buyer has a low income or a poor credit score, simply having a deposit won't be enough to get a mortgage.

 A family deposit mortgage can help boost a first timer buyer's deposit without a family member donating the money directly.

-By depositing money into an account linked to the borrower’s mortgage a family member’s savings can be offset against the mortgage, making repayments more manageable.
-Typically though, the borrower will need at least a 5% deposit of their own.
+By depositing money into an account linked to the borrower's mortgage, a family member's savings can be offset against the mortgage, making repayments more manageable.
+Typically, though, the borrower will need a deposit of at least 5% of their own.

 There are instances where the borrower won't need to put down any deposit, but this should be approached with caution.